cherryvarsha99/GDP1/README.md

 ### Home page

-USer can see why covacc information and what our app does along with user login and user Registration
+User  can see why covacc information and what our app does along with user login and user Registration

 #### Login & Registration

-USers can register to create account if its their first and time and will be able to login in to Covvac to get more details
+A user needs to register himself/herself to login into the page.
+All the details as per requirement must be filled in order to register.
+After the user is a registered member of our page, he/she can login into the web page.

 #### Health Form

-Users will be able to provide required information in health form and can submit . users can edit submitted forms to add mored details or to update nay detail
+After login in to Covvac user must provide health records to get their personal vaccination information

 #### Covid Info

-users will be able to go through  covid related information
+users will be able to go through  each individual page to get  covid related information

 #### Vaccine Info